Correlation Between Fidelity Low and Ariel Fund

 Returns

-The main advantage of trading using opposite Fidelity Low-priced and Ariel Fund positions is that it hedges away some unsystematic risk.
-Because of two separate transactions, even if Fidelity Low-priced position performs unexpectedly, Ariel Fund can make up some of the losses.
+The main advantage of trading using opposite Fidelity Low and Ariel Fund positions is that it hedges away some unsystematic risk.
+Because of two separate transactions, even if Fidelity Low position performs unexpectedly, Ariel Fund can make up some of the losses.
 Pair trading also minimizes risk from directional movements in the market.
 For example, if an entire industry or sector drops because of unexpected headlines, the short position in Ariel Fund will offset losses from the drop in Ariel Fund's long position.

 The idea behind Fidelity Low Priced Stock and Ariel Fund Investor pairs trading is to make the combined position market-neutral, meaning the overall market's direction will not affect its win or loss (or potential downside or upside).
 This can be achieved by designing a pairs trade with two highly correlated stocks or equities that operate in a similar space or sector, making it possible to obtain profits through simple and relatively low-risk investment.